Chapter 5:

 He turned slowly, eyes red-rimmed, expression hollowed out by something deeper than fear.

-“You shouldn’t be asking questions you can’t forget,” he said softly.
+“You shouldn’t be asking questions you don’t want the answers to haunt you,” he said softly.

 “What questions?”